vedant635/Hostinger/README.md

 Want to grab the best deal on Hostinger hosting in 2026?

-Below are the currently active Hostinger coupon codes and referral discounts — up to 83% off on hosting, a free domain for the first year, and an additional 20% off applied automatically at checkout.
+Below are the currently active Hostinger coupon codes and referral discounts, up to 83% off on hosting, a free domain for the first year, and an additional 20% off applied automatically at checkout.

 **[👉 Activate Hostinger 20% Off Coupon (Auto-Applied)](https://eduactivedeals.com/recommends/hostinger/)**